Milan’s Best Street Food

 Mascherpa

 Dreaming about Tiramisù?
-Mascherpa (which means Mascarpone cheese in Milan) is the right place if you want to satisfy your sweetest pleasures and desires, you can eat Tiramisù in a glass while walking around the city.
+Mascherpa (which means Mascarpone cheese in Milan) is the right place if you want to satisfy your sweetest pleasures and desires, where you can eat Tiramisù in a glass while walking around the city.
 The best part is that you can choose among different flavors: with Nutella, matcha, mango and our favorite: with crunchy pistachios.

 Area: Darsena